getodk/docs/docs/central-forms.rst

 .. image:: /img/central-forms/versions.*

-Each published version of the Form will be listed, along with actions to download the definition of each Form.
-In future versions of Central, the Media File attachments associated with each version of the Form will be downloadable as well.
+Each published version of the Form will be listed, along with any version notes written and actions to download the definition of each Form.

 .. _central-forms-delete: